1click-extensions/1click-emoji-everywhere/README.md

 # <a href="https://1ce.org/1click-emoji-everywhere">1CE - 1Click Emoji Everywhere</a>

-The easiest and fastest way to use emojies anywhere on the Web""This extension is an open-source 📰 extension.
-What is it mean for you:""☑ It's mean it's safe.
-Everyone can inspect the source code."☑ It's mean that if you're are a developer or intern your more than welcome to contribute code.""This extension is another extension of 1ce.
-Our mission is to advance open-source extensions."Visit our website to learn more, and be part of the community: https://1ce.org"""If you have a question, visit the FAQ section on our website: https://1ce.org""Usage Guide:""1.
-Install the extension (Click on the "Add to Chrome")"2.
-Click on the extension icon (After you install it)."3.
-In the box that opens, click emojie."4.
-If you are in the middle of writing, the emoji will be copied to the text box.
-If not, you can paste it (CTRL + V)""""For more instruction visit the website: https://1ce.org"""Permissions explain:""No additionals permissions!""We don't use this permission to anything else.""Data Usage:""We do not record any of your data usage.
+The easiest and fastest way to use emojies anywhere on the Web

+This extension is an open-source 📰 extension.
+What is it mean for you:

+☑ It's mean it's safe.
+Everyone can inspect the source code.
+☑ It's mean that if you're are a developer or intern your more than welcome to contribute code.

+This extension is another extension of 1ce.
+Our mission is to advance open-source extensions.
+Visit our website to learn more, and be part of the community: https://1ce.org

+If you have a question, visit the FAQ section on our website: https://1ce.org

+Usage Guide:

+1. Install the extension (Click on the "Add to Chrome")
+2. Click on the extension icon (After you install it).
+3. In the box that opens, click emojie.
+4. If you are in the middle of writing, the emoji will be copied to the text box.
+If not, you can paste it (CTRL + V)

+For more instruction visit the website: https://1ce.org

+Permissions explain:

+No additionals permissions!

+We don't use this permission to anything else.

+Data Usage:

+We do not record any of your data usage.
 Everything stay private on your machine, until your decide you want to share it.

 ---